aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ## PyPI

+For this step, you will need the `wheel` package (`pip install wheel` from a fresh empty virtualenv will work fine) and a working Node/NPM build on your host machine.

 From the root of the wagtail codebase on your machine - **NOT** within Vagrant (because it needs to fiddle with symlinks) - and with the correct branch checked out, run:

         python ./setup.py register